nbidyanta/lextok/README.md

 std::cout << "IP address : " << IP << "\n";
 ~~~

-Every application of the tokenizer on the input consumes a part of the input only if it succeeds in matching the input.
-If the tokenizer fails to match the input, the input is left unconsumed.
+Every application of the tokenizer on the input consumes a part of it only if it succeeds in matching it.
+If the tokenizer fails to match the input, it is left unconsumed.
 Instead of applying `at_CGPADDR_cmd_parser` to the input, it is also possible to apply the constituent tokenizers separately to the input as follows:
 ~~~.c
 // 'input_view' contains the entire input.
 const auto t1 = guard(input_view);